ooowedyn/InkLayer/InkScenes/README.md

 ### Brush augmentation script

 We recommend using `vscode+ExtendedScript` for running our script (with access to Illustrator).
-The instructions are included in the `brush_augmentation_script.jsx` file.
-All necessary instructions are provided within the script.
+All necessary instructions are provided within the `brush_augmentation_script.jsx` file.